sarahsamorodnitsky/HierarchicalSS_PanCanPanOmics/README.md

 ## TCGA data application

-`ModelComparison.R` compares eight different possible models for best fit on TCGA data.
+`ModelComparison_V2.R` compares eight different possible models for best fit on TCGA data.
 We conclude the hierarchical spike-and-slab model we propose fits the data best so we apply it to the TCGA data in `GibbsSamplingResults_NewFactorizationDataFilterV3_WithAge_StandardizedPredictors.R`.
 This script runs the Gibbs sampling algorithm on the TCGA data for the log-normal model.
 Results are saved for further analysis.
 This script also creates inclusion heatmap we include in our article. `ScoresVsSubtypes.R` contains code to create all additional figures in the article.
 To create these figures, we used data from the TCGA-CDR (Liu and others, 2018) found in `TCGA-CDR.csv`, data from an analysis by TCGA Research Network (2015) found in `LGGClinicalDataSubtypes.csv`, and data from the analysis done in Ricketts and others (2018) found in `mmc2.csv`.
 The links to these three articles are found at https://pubmed.ncbi.nlm.nih.gov/29625055/, https://www.nejm.org/doi/full/10.1056/nejmoa1402121, and https://pubmed.ncbi.nlm.nih.gov/29617669/, respectively.

 ## Model simulations